Table of Contents

 3. Use “for” with perfect tenses to show ongoing duration

-When you talk about actions that started in the past and continue now, use for with present perfect or present perfect continuous.
+When an action started in the past and is still continuing now, use “for” with the present perfect or present perfect continuous tense.

 Examples: